PedroF20/social-news-platform/README.md

 # Social News Platform

-A social news platform built using React, TypeScript, and Vite.
+A social news platform built using React, TypeScript, Tailwind and Vite.
 Users can browse, read, and manage news articles, with role-based access for administrators and general users.

 ## Features